stephpy/timeline/doc/filter.rst

 DataHydrator
 ````````````

-This filter will hydrate your related objects, this will regroup the queries to avoid X query calls per action.
+This filter will hydrate your related objects, this will regroup the queries to avoid n query calls per action.
 In this way, if you have two timelines:

 .. code-block:: txt

     \Entity\User:1 | comment | \Entity\Article:2 | of | \Entity\User:2
     \Entity\User:2 | comment | \Entity\Article:7 | of | \Entity\User:1

-It will execute 2 sql queries !
+It will execute 2 sql queries!

 - \Entity\User -> whereIn 1 and 2
 - \Entity\Article -> whereIn 2 and 7